Mechanics and Optics of Cyanobacteria: How to Survive over Billions of Years

 Photonic nanojets are light beams characterized by narrow and high-intensity electromagnetic light where its beamwidth can be smaller than the optical diffraction limit (Heifetz et al., 2009).
 This provides greater resolution of the image of the light source than typical lenses are capable of.
 Photonic nanojets are formed in microspheres when its diameter is less than 4 µm.
 The phenomenon of photonic nanojets resembles what occurs in Syncechocystis sp.
 PCC 6803 cells due to their spherical shape and size, despite first appearing that they may act as a positive meniscus lens if the ventral side with incident light is isolated.

 Filamentous cyanobacteria use their extended body length to analyze light gradients between multiple points and detect optimal locations (Biddanda et al., 2015).
 The filament shape also increases the surface area available for light exposure, adding to photosynthetic efficiency.
-Another tactic for increasing light optimization is interweaving many filamentous cells, creating clumps and mats.
+Another tactic for increasing light is interweaving many filamentous cells, creating clumps and mats.
 Having more cells increases the overall surface area of the light sensing “body” and increases the chances of detecting an optimal photic zone.
 These filamentous mats allow for both rapid horizontal and vertical locomotion which favours better responses to external stimuli.

 A photophobic response is a protection mechanism that involves altering behaviour to minimize the impact of intense light.
 Cyanobacteria can perform phototaxis as a photophobic response to light that produces too great of an excitation from light absorption (Schuergers et al., 2016).
 When the intensity at the ventral side to incident light from a laser was greater than that on the dorsal side by a factor of 2-10, the Synechocystic altered its behaviour and exhibited negative phototaxis, meaning that it moved away from the light source.
 Cyanobacteria can sense light across the visible, ultraviolet, and infrared spectrum with photoreceptors (Wiltbank & Kehoe, 2019).
 These receptors are notably bile pigments and bile-binding photoreceptors, which can absorb specific wavelengths of light.
 Many photoreceptors are located strategically near effectors for signalling which send outputs based on the irradiance ratio between two wavelengths of light that are absorbed the greatest.
 Cyanobacteria can also increase the amount of light that is absorbed through chromatic acclimation.
 Light-harvesting antenna called phybilisome contain outer and inner rod segments.
 When there is a greater quantity of red light, the phybilisome phycocyanin concentration increases in the outer rod segment to absorb light of that wavelength range.
 When there is a greater quantity of green light, phytoerythrin, which is another type of phybilisome that has greater efficiency for its absorption, has a greater concentration in the outer rod.

-Limiting Phototoxicity
+Limiting phototoxicity

 Photoautotrophs like cyanobacteria must balance the dangers of phototoxicity and receiving enough light to produce energy from photosynthesis.
 CPh2 is a photoreceptor in cyanobacteria that regulates phototaxis according to the irradiance of specific wavelengths (Wiltbank & Kehoe, 2019).
 Positive phototaxis is inhibited by CPh2 with exposure to predominantly blue and low irradiant ultraviolet light.
 Cell aggregation is another tactic cyanobacteria employ to prevent phototoxicity by self-shading.
 For example, the cyanobacteriochrome SeSA promotes aggregation upon exposure to blue light.
 Some species of cyanobacteria also use the surrounding environment to protect from phototoxicity.
 The genus Oscillatoria cyanobacteria in springwater of the El Cajon Bay can seek shade from plants and other stationary objects (Biddanda et al., 2015).
 Oscillatoria and Microcoleus chthonoplastes can also vertically migrate upwards in a filamentous mat during the day and tend to be in more direct light.
 This contrasts with other species of cyanobacteria that move away from direct light sources.